robcalcroft/robcalcroft.com/src/posts/why-render-props-mean-messy-code.md

 I've recently started working with GraphQL a lot and I'm really liking it!
-What I'm liking more is the GraphQL must-have, [Apollo](https://www.apollographql.com); its fantastic server and client libraries have made building GraphQL apps an absolute dream 🌝.
+What I'm liking more is the GraphQL must-have, [Apollo](https://www.apollographql.com); its fantastic server and client libraries have made building GraphQL apps an absolute dream. 🌝

 Amongst the host of Apollo's client libraries is [React Apollo](https://www.github.com/apollographql/react-apollo) which, like the rest of the Apollo tool set, has taken the JavaScript-GraphQL world by storm with its simple API and amazing caching features.